 Appropriate understanding of risk is a major concern in financial sectors among players like banks and insurance companies.
 Insurance agencies must have the highest level of understanding of how much risk they are taking on as they insure customers.
 On the other hand, investment firms must also grasp the market risks when investing and the extent of risk their customers are willing to take.
 Lenders likewise need to know how much they are exposing themselves when giving loans or other credit products.

-With big data application, the risk analysis process is possible in a faster and more accurate way for excellent customer service, and for reduced adverse experiences with the financial sector players.
+With big data applications, the risk analysis process is possible in a faster and more accurate way for excellent customer service, and for reduced adverse experiences with the financial sector players.
 As such, financial institutions should prioritize the application of big data, either by having in-house experts or outsourcing experts such as Active Wizards developers, who can work on a consultancy basis and offer them top-notch solutions.

-- Greater understanding of market conditions
+- A greater understanding of market conditions

 Through big data analysis, the financial sector participants can get an in-depth understanding of the prevailing market conditions.
 For example, the banks or insurance companies can analyze customer purchasing behavior and get to know what products are in higher demand, thus enhancing their offering of the same for better turnover.
 They can even detect declining sales for other products and investigate the cause, thereby taking necessary actions to modify the products, be it in pricing or payment mode.
-Such knowledge on market conditions are crucial to withstand competition and make significant sales.
+Such knowledge of market conditions is crucial to withstand competition and make significant sales.

 - Better customer service

 Financial sector players can use big data analytics on various areas such as customer traffic, preferred products, and feedback from various platforms to improve their customer service.
 They can increase the number of cashiers, vending machines, and sitting space, as well as improve on other areas that customers may have given feedback on.
-The idea is to have a more customer-oriented approach to retain many loyal customers, and to win others through referrals from the satisfied ones.
+The idea is to have a more customer-oriented approach to retain many loyal customers and to win others through referrals from the satisfied ones.